-A salt water mouth rinse can reduce dental bacteria because it temporarily increases the pH balance of your mouth and creates an alkaline environment in which bacteria struggle to survive.
+A salt water mouth rinse can reduce bacteria on your teeth and gums because it temporarily increases the pH balance of your mouth and creates an alkaline environment in which bacteria struggle to survive.1

 If the wisdom tooth pain is the result of swelling, applying an ice pack may be able to help.
 Simply use a commercial ice pack or put some ice is a plastic bag, wrap it in a towel and apply it to the swollen area.
 Not only will this relieve some of the pain, but it will also help the inflammation go down.

 Cold numbs the affected area, which can reduce pain and tenderness.
-Cold can also reduce swelling and inflammation.
+Cold can also reduce swelling and inflammation.2

 How to Apply Clove Oil to a Toothache